rfielding/whiskeyTango/README.md

 }
 ```

 > Note: a change has been made so that `e` is no longer a predictable number.
 It is as private as `d` is.
 It's just that `e` is distributed to those who are allowed to verify and decrypt.
+Note that I just make a disposable new RSA key, just to get a pair of large random prime numbers.
+I do this so that it's not feasible to factor out the random number (that might be easily factored) to recover phi!
+Allowing attacker to recover phi would mean leaking the private key in practice.

 This way, if a token has that `kid` in its first part, we can use that semi-public key to decrypt the claims.
 The way that the claims are encrypted, we have verified the signature of the signer; and that is the only way to get the claims.
 Without the trust file, we have no idea what is in the token.